HiPERCAM/hipercam/README.rst

   python setup.py --user

-depending on whether you have root priveledges and how you have set things up.
+depending on whether you have root priviledges and how you have set things up.

 Tom Marsh